 However, the cost and sources of funding for the Project are estimates only; actual results will vary.
-OCPC cannot guarantee that all or any portion of the ETO Incentives will be available for the Project and is not in a position to guarantee any maximum price for the Project.
-The maximum amount of the Loan to the Host is \$31,000.
+OCPC is not in a position to guarantee any maximum price for the Project.

 If it becomes apparent that the Project cannot be completed for its estimated cost prior to Closing, the funds provided by Member-Investors will be returned to them.